Updated November 29, 2020

 - Behavioural benefits from ‘slow food’ that occupies time and relieves boredom

-Right now we’re writing a paper based on some exciting new data that came from our own patients.
+Right now we’re writing a paper based on some new data that came from our own patients.
 That’s right- some of your dogs!
-As soon as it’s ready I want to share it with you.
-In the meantime, here’s a sneak peek.
+As soon as it’s ready I’ll share it with you.